rossaffandy/blockstrap-php/README.md

 ## Blockstrap PHP SDK

-The long-term plans for all of our SDKs is to recreate the full-functionality of our [HTML5 Framework](http://github.com/blockstrap/framework).
+The long-term plan for all of our SDKs is to recreate the full-functionality of our [HTML5 Framework](http://github.com/blockstrap/framework).

-For now, the following modules exist:
+For now, the following PHP modules exist:

 * __blockstrap__ (core)
 * __api__ (requires blockstrap and cache)